SilentCircle/scpf/doc/apns_erlv3_session.md

 <ul>
 <li>To validate the APNS certificate unless
 <code>disable_apns_cert_validation</code> is <code>true</code>.</li>
-<li>When this supports JWT authentication, it will be
+<li>When JWT authentication is active, it will be
 used as the Issuer (iss) in the JWT.</li>
 </ul>
 </dd>